isheetasnh/wildfire-detection/README.md

 You will need **three separate terminals** for this.

-**Terminal 1: Start Services**
 1. The first time you run the simulation, build the Docker images:
 ```
 docker-compose up -d --build
 ```

-Note: If you downloaded docker-compose on Linux with sudo apt-get, you may need to run the above command with `sudo`.
+Note: If you downloaded docker-compose on Linux with sudo apt-get, you may need to run the docker commands with `sudo`.

 2. Start the Kafka, Zookeeper, and Flink containers using Docker.
 ```bash